PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 </div>
 </br>

-The other filtering criteria is the absolute deviation of the mass measurement error of the parent ions in parts-per-million (ppm), which is assigned to the `absParentMassErrorPPM` column in `psms(msnid)` (see Figure \@ref(fig:plot-mass-error)).
+The other filtering criteria is the absolute deviation of the mass measurement error of the precursor ions in parts-per-million (ppm), which is assigned to the `absParentMassErrorPPM` column in `psms(msnid)` (see Figure \@ref(fig:plot-mass-error)).

 <div class="figure" style="text-align: center">
 <img src="isobaric_quantification_files/figure-html/plot-mass-error-1.png" alt="Density plot of absParentMassErrorPPM." width="672" />